seanhirst/getpawnedlaunchpage/GOOGLE_FORM_SETUP.md

 The website has been updated to use Google Forms for collecting waitlist emails.
 This document explains how to complete the setup.

-## Google Form Entry ID
+## Google Form Configuration

-The integration has been completed with the entry ID for your email field:
+The integration has been completed with the following details:

+- **Form ID**: `FAIpQLSe1Sn2AUYc_S9h_9sgD0QbRNQlavqGA7LoPkVw_jN7xsiQ`
-- **Entry ID**: `1291602047`
+- **Email Field Entry ID**: `1291602047`
 - **Field Name in Form**: `entry.1291602047`

-This was found by inspecting the form's HTML and looking for the input element with a name that starts with `entry.`.
-The code has been updated to use this entry ID.
+The entry ID was found by inspecting the form's HTML and looking for the input element with a name that starts with `entry.`.
+The code has been updated to use these values.

+**Important Note**: The form ID must include the `FAIpQLSe` prefix for Google Forms to work correctly.

 If you need to change the entry ID in the future (for example, if you create a new form), you can: